 While the production of a vaccine comes with its own set of challenges, studies suggest that trust is an underpinning factor for the successful launch, distribution, and acceptance of vaccines.
 Life science leaders need to focus on areas—product integrity, ethical distribution, and communicating transparently—that can nurture trust amongst public.
 Government leaders, regulators, and public health authorities need to continue to be sensitive to the safety of the vaccines and the resources they need.

-Deloitte, in collaboration with GS1, a not-for-profit organization that develops and maintains global standards for business communication, shares insights into how organizations can secure trust in the global COVID-19 vaccine supply chain.
+Deloitte, in collaboration with GS1, a not-for-profit organisation that develops and maintains global standards for business communication, shares insights into how organisations can secure trust in the global COVID-19 vaccine supply chain.

-To secure public trust, organizations and governments will need to:
+To secure public trust, organisations and governments will need to:

 - Advance industry collaboration across the value chain